 Brother of man killed by pit bull says breed is dangerous

-DAYTON, Ohio - The brother of an Ohio man mauled to death by a pit bull says the breed is dangerous while the fatality is rekindling debate about the threat pit bulls pose to humans.
+The brother of an Ohio man mauled to death by a pit bull says the breed is dangerous while the fatality is rekindling debate about the threat pit bulls pose to humans.
+Maurice Brown was killed Tuesday in Dayton.

 Comments